-- The DNR awards grants and distributes payments to local units of government and nonprofit organizations. - \$35.6 million of department funding is distributed to communities and nonprofit organizations through these programs. - Only one grant program, the Dam Management Grant Program, receives GF/GF funding; all other programs are funded with federal revenue, state restricted funding, and private funds. - The Department administers 20 natural resources grant and payment programs.
+- The DNR awards grants and distributes payments to local units of government and nonprofit organizations. - \$36.2 million of department funding is distributed to communities and nonprofit organizations through these programs. - Two grant programs, the Dam Management Grant Program and the Nonmotorized Trail Development and Maintenance Grant Program receive GF/GF funding; all other programs are funded with federal revenue, state restricted funding, and private funds. - The Department administers 21 natural resources grant and payment programs.
 The programs include funding for forestry activities, forest firefighting equipment, ORV and snowmobile trail improvements, land acquisition, recreation passport local grants, royalty payments to local governments, and wildlife habitat improvement grants.